plogacev/demos/time_series_analysis_1/ts_2_analysis.md

 ## Sales Forecasting with Bayesian Inference

 This notebook demonstrates the use of Bayesian inference for sales forecasting using various probabilistic programming techniques.
 We will use the `numpyro` library to define and fit our models, and `plotnine` for visualization.

 ## Introduction

 Bayesian inference allows us to incorporate prior knowledge and quantify uncertainty in our predictions.
-This notebook will guide you through the process of building a Bayesian model for sales forecasting, fitting the model using Markov Chain Monte Carlo (MCMC) and Stochastic Variational Inference (SVI), and visualizing the results.
+This notebook will guide you through the process of building a Bayesian model for sales forecasting, fitting the model using Markov Chain Monte Carlo (MCMC), and visualizing the results.

 ## Import Required Libraries And Define Functions